peterfairfield/anaxis/l/rams_shelf.md

 The Emeshub is this close to declaring martial law and tossing the Court into the lake.
 When she hears about Pyr:

-> The Game is afoot in Ram's Shelf -- Do you think I'd tell you that if I was a part of it?
+> The Leaf Game is afoot in Ram's Shelf -- Do you think I'd tell you that if I was a part of it?
 That sort of thing is strictly forbidden, I've heard.
 The secrets they keep?
 Why did they come to the Court?
 Event: Scouring of Ram's Shelf.
 Vectors away!

 The Emeshub will be less happy when they find out that the jailbreakers allowed Pyr delegates access to the Crannog.
 She might be convinced that it was her own people who granted Pyr access, but she will have some checking up to do.